-- Graduate students must maintain a passing grade in all courses and all blocks within courses. - Students failing a course or a block during the didactic phase or a rotation during the clinical phase will be referred to the MPAS Student Success Committee (SSC). - Refer to the Trine University Course Catalog for information on grade appeals, incomplete grades, in-progress grades, and course repeat policies.
+- Graduate students must maintain a passing grade in all courses and all blocks within courses. - Students failing a course during the didactic phase or a rotation during the clinical phase will be referred to the MPAS Student Success Committee (SSC).